JuliaGehrlein/7stats/README.md

 simulation which is used to calculate the p value.

 `analysis_code_pval.py` contains the function to calculate the p value.
 It uses the output data file from the scan code as well as the one from the MC simulation.
-We include in `datafile_out` the output of the MC simulation for several NSI scenarios as well as the output of the scan code for theses cases.
+We include in `datafile_out` the output of the MC simulation for several NSI scenarios as well as the output of the scan code for these cases.

 ## Results
 For convience we include the datafiles containing the results of the MC simulation for the p values of various NSI models (only one non-zero NSI parameter, allowing